-- Are the overall program approach, strategy, and design clearly described and supported by established theory and practice? - Are the proposed objectives and activities feasible within the duration of the award?
-Has the applicant convincingly demonstrated the short- and long-term impacts of the project? - Are possible barriers addressed and approaches for overcoming them proposed? - Are the target population and culturally appropriate methods to reach the target population clearly described? - If applicable, does the application demonstrate the availability of resources and expertise to provide case management, including followup for abnormal results and access to treatment? - Does the program leverage partners and resources to maximize the reach of the services proposed?
+- Does the proposed project provide services specified in the RFA? - Are the overall program approach, strategy, and design clearly described and supported by established theory and practice?
+Are the proposed objectives and activities feasible within the duration of the award?
+Has the applicant convincingly demonstrated the shortand long-term impacts of the project? - Are possible barriers addressed and approaches for overcoming them proposed? - Are the target population and culturally appropriate methods to reach the target population clearly described? - If applicable, does the application demonstrate the availability of resources and expertise to provide case management, including followup for abnormal results and access to treatment?

+• Does the program leverage partners and resources to maximize the reach of the services proposed?
 Does the program leverage and complement other State, Federal, and nonprofit grants?